Can Christians Befriend Non-Christians?

 Although these close relationships are not recommended, it does not mean we turn our noses up and ignore unbelievers, either.
 Second Timothy 2:24-26 tells us that as servants of the Lord, we are to be kind to and not quarrel with anyone.
 We should gently teach those who oppose the truth, and be patient with difficult people.
 Matthew 5:16 tells us, "Let your good deeds shine out for all to see, so that everyone will praise your heavenly father."
 We should serve unbelievers so that they may see God through us and turn to Him in praise.
 James 5:16 says that there is great power in the prayer of a righteous person, so bring your concerns for unbelievers before God, and He will listen.

 Many people have been saved because of the prayers and service of Christians, so don't turn your back on unbelievers, but having any kind of intimate relationship with an unbeliever can quickly and easily turn into something that is a hindrance to your walk with Christ.
 We are called to evangelize the lost, not be intimate with them.
-There is nothing wrong with building quality friendships with unbelievers - but the primary focus of such a relationship should be to win them to Christ by sharing the Gospel with them and demonstrating God's saving power in our own lives. (www.gotquestions.org,
+There is nothing wrong with building quality friendships with unbelievers - but the primary focus of such a relationship should be to win them to Christ by sharing the Gospel with them and demonstrating God's saving power in our own lives. (www.gotquestions.org

 Is it good to have close friendships with unbelievers?
 Source)

-So as we can see, the Christian stance on this issue is very similar to Islam's.
+So, as we can see, the Christian stance on this issue is very similar to Islam's.

-Return to General Articles on Chrisitianity
+Return to General Articles on Christianity

 Return to Homepage